GameDevCourseOrelandMaor/Maor_Week_4_B/README.md

 ﻿# gameDev_Week_4_B
+<br/>This game demo is inspired from Tetris Race - a car needs to drive forward while dodging incoming cars.<br/>
+I mainly followed the instructions and principles from previous lecture to make this game.<br/>

 I wrote 4 scripts, were mostly a modification of the lecture's scripts:  <br/>
  <br/> <br/>playerMovement: <br/>
 Modified from original lecture script, to have only xAxis movement, and also two get functions